 The naming of this Park

-This national park is Uganda’s largest, travelers will find a variety of wildlife animals such as elephants, lions, leopards, African buffalo, antelopes, giraffes, hippos, hyenas, jackals, birds, forests and many more including reptiles such as snakes as well as crocodiles.
+This national park is Uganda’s largest; travellers will find a variety of wildlife animals.
+Such as elephants.
+Lions, leopards, African buffalo.
+Other animals include antelopes, giraffes, hippos, hyenas, jackals, birds, forests, and many more, as well as crocodiles.

-There are several lodges within and around Murchison falls national park where travellers can stay during a safari visit.
-Activities such as game viewing, boat ride, walking safari, chimpanzee watching, and bird watching will give a safari traveller a memorable experience.
-It is also very possible to combine with a visit to the Ziwa rhino sanctuary hence completing the traditional big five African safaris.
+There are several lodges within and around Murchison Falls National Park where travellers can stay during a safari visit.
+Activities such as game viewing, boat rides, walking safari, and chimpanzee watching.
+And bird watching will give a safari traveller a memorable experience.
+It is also possible to combine with a visit to the Ziwa rhino, completing the traditional Big Five African safaris.

-Along with the greatest population of Nile crocodiles in Uganda, the MFCA and the nearby Bugondo Forest Reserve are home to 76 different species of mammals.
-The park is home to 450 different kinds of birds, some of which are uncommon, such as the great blue turaco, Goliath heron, dwarf kingfisher, and shoe-billed stork.
+Along with the greatest population of Nile crocodiles in Uganda.
+The MFCA and the nearby Bugondo Forest Reserve are home to 76 different species of mammals.
+Some of these are uncommon, such as the great blue turaco, Goliath heron, dwarf kingfisher, and shoe-billed stork.

 The protected area has been a recognized Lion Conservation Unit since 2005.

-The first Europeans to see the current MFCA were the explorer’s John Speke and James Grant in 1862.
-Samuel and Florence Baker conducted a more in-depth investigation of it in 1863–1864.
-Roderick Murchison, a geologist and the president of the Royal Geographical Society at the time, inspired Baker to give the waterfalls his name.
+The first Europeans to see the current MFCA were the explorers John Speke and James Grant in 1862.
+Samuel and Florence Baker conducted a more in-depth investigation in 1863–1864.
+Roderick Murchison was a geologist and the president of the Royal Geographical Society at the time.